 Email marketing isn’t as effective as it once was

 I know we mentioned it already, but it’s important to understand why email marketing alone isn’t cutting it.
-Email open rates peaked shortly after the pandemic began, but over time these numbers weren’t sustainable and people began tuning out.
+Email open rates peaked sometime early in 2020, but since then it's become more and more an uphill battle to hold attention in the inbox.

 How to get the most out of email campaigns

 M+R Benchmarks saw digital advertising investment by nonprofits increase by 28% in 2022.
 With continued investment in the market, new strategies and technologies are being developed daily.